ThePinion/mp3-populator/README.md

 The second way to populate the fields is to place the $[] marks just before the corresponding words.
 For example:
 ```
-$b2 $a Lugansky $c Chopin $t- Piano Concerto No. 1 in E minor $i lugansky_chopin.mp3
+$b2 $a Lugansky $c Chopin $t- Piano Concerto No. 1 $ in E minor $i lugansky_chopin.mp3
 ```
 will output:
 * Artist: Lugansky
 * Composer: Chopin
 * Album: Lugansky Chopin
-* Title: Piano Concerto No. 1 in E minor
+* Title: Piano Concerto No. 1
 * Front cover: Covers/lugansky_chopin.jpg
-The $b2 says that the next 2 words are for the album. $c is an equivalent for $c1. $t- means that the title is the words untill the next $ character.
+The $b2 says that the next 2 words are for the album. $c is an equivalent for $c1. $t- means that the title is the words until the next $ character.

 Additionally there is the name replacing functionality that maps the provided name-values to known artists or composers defined in the Manager/NameReplacer.py file.
 For example Bach would be changed to Johann Sebastian Bach.